 Mitch Miller, Ph.D.

 Mitch received a B.A. in comparative literature from Queens College and a Ph.D. in chemistry from the City University of New York during the latter part of the last century.
-Currently, he is working on Global Substance Registration System (G-SRS), where he is assisting with server development and testing, creating an Excel add-in for G-SRS and providing customer support, and Resolver, including creating an Excel add-in for Resolver.
-He is comfortable programming in both Java and C#.
+Currently, he is working on the Global Substance Registration System (GSRS), where he is assisting with server development and testing; creating an Excel add-in for GSRS; providing customer support; and Resolver, including creating an Excel add-in for Resolver.
+He is knowledgeable of Java and C# programming languages.

 Dominic Nieves, B.S.

-Dominic works in the informatics group with NCATS on the collaborative CURE ID project with the U.S. Food and Drug Administration.
+Dominic works with NCATS in the Division of Preclinical Innovation’s informatics group on the collaborative CURE ID project with the U.S. Food and Drug Administration.
 He holds a B.S. in biology from Drexel University and a B.S. in computer science from Oregon State University.

 Timothy Sheils, B.S.

-Tim received a B.A. in philosophy in 2005 from the University of Maryland, Baltimore County and a B.S. in computer science in 2013 from the University of Maryland University College.
-He currently works on front-end interfaces for Pharos, CURE ID and Genetic and Rare Diseases Information Center (GARD).
+Timothy Sheils is a research scientist in the informatics group within NCATS’ Division of Preclinical Innovation.
+He currently is involved in creating websites for various NCATS projects, as well as assisting with updating current sites.
+Tim received a B.A. in philosophy from the University of Maryland, Baltimore County in 2005 and a B.S. in computer science from the University of Maryland University College (now known as the University Maryland Global Campus) in 2013.
+He currently works on front-end interfaces for Pharos, CURE ID and Genetic and Rare Diseases (GARD) Information Center.
 His favorite technologies to work with are Angular, Neo4j and D3 visualizations.
 Staff profile

 Mark Williams, B.S.